JarbesGoldoni/NodeReactProject/README.md

 - Start both the server and the client.
 - Access the client application via a web browser at `http://localhost:3000`.
 - Interact with the user interface to view and update user profile information.
-- The server will handle requests and interact with the text file to store/retrieve data.
+- The server will handle requests and interact with the JSON file to store/retrieve data.

 ## API Endpoints